 Activity 4: Terrifying tales

 Go to the following website, and read the story: www.americanfolklore.net/folklore/2009/10/the_hairy_toe.html.
 Answer the following 13 (unlucky for some) questions below.

 - What was the woman digging up to cook for dinner?

 - What did she uncover?

-- Why did she put ’the hairy toe’ in her basket?
+- Why did she put the thing that she found in her basket?

 - Later that night, what did the voice coming from the woods say?